kglw-dot-net/phase1/setlists/_posts/2019-10-08-ancienne-belgique-brussels-belgium.md

 14. Am I in Heaven?

-Note: The first 8 songs of the show recorded and released as part of the `Live In Brussels '19` live album.
+Note: The first 8 songs of the show were recorded and released as part of the [Live In Brussels '19](/releases/live-in-brussels-2019) live album.
 Michael Cavanagh's drum solo during 'Open Water' is featured in the 'Chunky Shrapnel' concert film.